andre-ye/uni/docs/cs/cse-390hb/reading.md

 - FCC licenses - bound by the fairness doctrine.
 - Journalism that was committed to the difference between opinion writing and straight news.
 - Focus on the who, when, what, how - but not on the why.
 - In the 1960s, the journalist class began to shift upwards.
-America was going through a knowledge explosion: the typical reader is "much better educated, his interests are more sophisticated...
+America was going through a knowledge explosion: the typical reader is "much better educated, his interests are more sophisticated..."
 - Educational chasm that has defined American life today began to emerge; newspapers quickly chose a side.
 - Topics that top executives wanted covered had much more to do with the reader's class rather than their political orientation.
 - The big papers began poaching journalists from one another.